KSGitUser/RSSchool-NodeJs/assignments/crud-api/README.md

 ```

 ## Contacts
-On on any questions you can contact me using Discord
+On any questions you can contact me using Discord
 `SergeyK(KSGitUser)#8867`